-- icat.dump\queries.getStaticQueries(client) Return the queries to fetch all static objects. - icat.dump\queries.getOtherQueries(client) Return the queries to fetch all other objects, e.g. not static and not directly related to an investigation.
+- icat.dump_queries.getAuthQueries(client) Return the queries to fetch all objects related to authorization. - icat.dump_queries.getStaticQueries(client) Return the queries to fetch all static objects. - icat.dump_queries.getOtherQueries(client) Return the queries to fetch all other objects, e.g. not static and not directly related to an investigation.